Animal culture: Imitation

 Imitation can be found in a few members of the avian world, in particular the parrot.
 Imitation forms the basis of culture, but does not on its own imply culture.

 Imitation is often misinterpreted as merely the observation and copying of another's actions.
 This would be known as mimicry, because the repetition of the observed action is done for no other purpose than to copy the original doer or speaker.
 In the scientific community, imitation is rather the process in which an organism purposefully observes and copies the methods of another in order to achieve a tangible goal.
 Therefore, the identification and classification of animal behavior as being imitation has been very difficult.
 By the 2000s, research into imitation in animals had resulted in the tentative labeling of certain species of birds, monkeys, apes, and cetaceans as having the capacity for imitation.

-For example, a Grey parrot by the name of Alex underwent a series of tests and experiments at the University of Arizona in which scientist Irene Pepperberg judged his ability to imitate the human language in order to create vocalizations and object labels.
-Through the efforts of Pepperberg, Alex has been able to learn a large vocabulary of English words and phrases.
-Alex can then combine these words and phrases to make completely new words which are meaningless, but utilize the phonetic rules of the English language.
+Alex was a grey parrot that underwent a series of tests and experiments at the University of Arizona in which scientist Irene Pepperberg judged his ability to imitate the human language in order to create vocalizations and object labels.
+Trained by Pepperberg, Alex acquired a large vocabulary of English words and phrases.
+He was also able to combine these to create novel words that, while meaningless, follow the phonetic rules of the language.
 Alex's capabilities of using and understanding more than 80 words, along with his ability to put together short phrases, demonstrates how birds, who many people do not credit with having deep intellect, can actually imitate and use rudimentary language skills in an effective manner.
 The results of this experiment culminated with the conclusion that the use of the English language to refer to objects is not unique to humans and is arguably true imitation, a basic form of cultural learning found in young children.